OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:20

 Where is the wise person?
 Where is the scribe?
 Where is the debater of this age?
-Has God not made foolish the wisdom of the world?
+Has God not shown the wisdom of the world to be foolish?

 ## 1 Corinthians 1:21

-For since in the wisdom of God the world through its wisdom did not come to know God, God was pleased through the foolishness of the message preached to save those who believe.
+For since in God's wisdom the world through its wisdom did not come to know God, God was pleased through the perceived foolishness of the message preached to save those who believe.

 ## 1 Corinthians 1:22

-For indeed Jews ask for signs, and Greeks search for wisdom;
+For indeed Jews ask for signs, and Greeks seek wisdom;

 ## 1 Corinthians 1:23

-But we preach Christ crucified, to Jews a stumbling block, and to Gentiles foolishness,
+But we declare Christ crucified, an obstacle to Jews and folly to Gentiles,

 ## 1 Corinthians 1:24

-But to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+But to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.

 ## 1 Corinthians 1:25

-For the foolishness of God is wiser than mankind, and the weakness of God is stronger than mankind.
+For God's foolishness is wiser than human wisdom, and God's weakness is stronger than human strength.

 ## 1 Corinthians 1:26